-The aim of oral briefings is to allow the submitting persons and organizations or institutions to highlight and update the main points of their written contributions, and to reply to the questions of the Country Rapporteurs of the Committee before the dialogue with the State party concerned.
+The aim of oral briefings is to allow interested people, organizations and institutions to highlight and update the submitted written contributions or to new subjects of interest for the dialogue with the State party, and to reply to the questions of the Country Rapporteurs of the Committee.

-All interventions must be concise, with a maximum duration of around 3 to 5 minutes depending on the number of speakers.
+All interventions must be concise, with a maximum duration of around 5 minutes.
+The exact duration of the interventions can only be established once the number of speakers is confirmed.

 The Country Rapporteurs can then raise questions and the speakers are given the floor to reply.